 When you move your work into a garden office, you discover that even the smallest garden patch isn’t the place you thought it was.
 There are new angles and perspectives, different light and sounds.
 There is also less grass to cut, now that you have used up some of the lawn.

-There are many different types of buildings that can be used as a garden office.
-They range from simple sheds to housing standard garden offices.
+There are many different types of buildings that can be used as an office.
+They range from simple sheds to housing-standard construction.
 Buy the best you can afford, it will still be cheaper than moving or extending your house.